GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/createviai.md

 This script
 * Checks if the specified runtime folder exists, the path to the specific Kubernetes runtime should be `“${VIAI_PROVISIONING_FOLDER}"/edge-server/<RUNTIME>` (runtime is `anthos`)
 * Passes input arguments to the `generate-script.sh` script in the runtime folder to generate additional required scripts to set up the edge server, this includes:
-  * Generate scripts to install required packages, such as NVIDIA GPU Driver, gcloud command line tool, docker…etc.
+  * Generate scripts to install required packages, such as NVIDIA GPU Driver, gcloud command-line tool, docker…etc.
   * Update template files with specified environment variables.